Cofounder-Labs/interactive-browser-use/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Acknowledgements

+This project is built upon the excellent work of the `browser-use` team.
+We utilize their powerful [browser-use library](https://github.com/browser-use/browser-use) for the core browser automation capabilities.
+Many thanks to them for providing such a valuable open-source tool!

 ## Contributors

 - Ritanshu Dokania